grip-on-software/prediction-site/README.md

 made available for background on the predictions.
 The integrated method of making this possible is through the `visualization-site` repository, which provides the API rewrites.

+The `prediction` repository contains a `Jenkinsfile` with appropriate steps for a Jenkins CI deployment to perform the predictions and archive the results, whereas the `Jenkinsfile` in this repository simply builds the visualization.
+Unlike with other visualizations, the code is also not analyzed using SonarQube in this `Jenkinsfile`, but only in `visualization-site`.
+This is to avoid double work for the prediction site, which is considered separate from the visualization hub but the tests remain centralized.